stormpath/stormpath-documentation/source/errors.rst

 9006
 -------------
-Stormpath, while acting as a gateway/proxy to your Active Directory server, encountered a referral error while communicating with the AD server.
-Potential solutions are to ensure that your AD server's DNS settings are correctly configured or to log in to the Stormpath UI Console and change your AD server's Stormpath Agent configuration to ‘Ignore Referral Exceptions’.
+Stormpath, while acting as a gateway/proxy to your Active Directory server, encountered a referral error while communicating with the Active Directory server.
+Potential solutions are to ensure that your Active Directory server's DNS settings are correctly configured or to log in to the Stormpath UI Console and change your Active Directory server's Stormpath Agent configuration to ‘Ignore Referral Exceptions’.

 100XX: OAuth Errors
 ===================